jonasbn/macaliaser/README.md

 # SYNOPSIS

     # Generate aliases in /Applications directory
-    % macaliaser.pl -i /Applications
+    $ macaliaser.pl -i /Applications

     # Generate aliases in /Applications directory and Applications directory in users home directory
-    % macaliaser.pl -i /Applications $HOME/Applications
+    $ macaliaser.pl -i /Applications $HOME/Applications

     # help
-    % macaliaser.pl -h
+    $ macaliaser.pl -h

     # Serialize the generated aliases to a file in you home directory
-    % macaliaser.pl -i /Applications > ~/.aliases
+    $ macaliaser.pl -i /Applications > ~/.aliases

     # List know aliases in aliases file
-    % macaliaser.pl -l ~/.aliases
+    $ cat ~/.aliases

     # List know aliases in aliases file and find Mail.app alias
-    % macaliaser.pl -l ~/.aliases | grep Mail.app
+    $ cat ~/.aliases | grep Mail.app

 # DESCRIPTION

-I have tried several of the OS X applications, which are supposed to speed up access to your applications and I must admin I prefer to use the terminal.app to everything.
-So this script creates aliases from all the application in the directories you ask it to scan.
+This script creates aliases from all the application in the directories you ask it to scan.

 The recommended usage is to put the aliases in a separate file and use the from you preferred shell.